 The treatment of a brain arteriovenous malformation depends on the individual patient.
-Symptom-causing brain AVMs can be treated after they have caused bleeding, or in some patients, an AVM is found before it has bled, and is treated to prevent it from bleeding.
+Symptom-causing brain AVMs can be treated after they have caused bleeding, or in some patients, an AVM is found before it has bled and is treated to prevent it from bleeding.
 Treatment can include surgery, embolization or radiosurgery.

 *Disclaimer: The materials available at this website are for informational purposes only and not for the purpose of providing medical advice.
 You should contact your doctor to obtain advice with respect to any particular medical issue or problem.
 Use and access to this website or any of the links contained within the site do not create a doctor-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the medical office or any individual doctor or physician.